Mailed Recruitment Letter Guidance

 - Recruitment of subjects from a previous study for a follow-up or other related study: Letter should refer to the study in which the individual has already participated and state how the new study is related to it.

 - Recruitment of children through their school: Letter should be addressed to parents/guardians; it can be provided in a packet that children take home with them.

 All recruitment letters should include the following basic information:

 - An introduction that gives the title of the study, the name and affiliation of the Principal Investigator and study team, and a clear statement that it is about a research study.
 The introduction should also state why that particular individual is receiving a letter about the study.

-- If the study team intends to follow up with recipients of the letters, usually with a phone call, the letter must include that information.
-The IRB typically expects the letter to include instructions on how to opt out of this follow-up, usually by providing a name and contact information or enclosing an self-addressed stamped envelope that allows them to opt-out.
-NOTE: Anopt-out postcard could be used if it does not include details that would suggest the presence of a health condition or other information generally thought of as private.
+- If the study team intends to follow up with recipients of the letters (e.g. with a phone call) the letter must include that information.
+The IRB typically expects the letter to include instructions on how to opt out of this follow-up, usually by providing a name and contact information or enclosing a self-addressed stamped envelope that allows them to opt-out.
+NOTE: An opt-out postcard could be used if it does not include details that would suggest the presence of a health condition or other information generally thought of as private.
 For example, the postcard should not have the title of the study.

 - A closing section.
-This should include instructions for the next step, e.g. contacting the study team to indicate interest, returning a signed consent form, etc.
+This should include instructions for the next step, e.g. contacting the study team to indicate interest, returning a signed consent form.